What do Germany, the Netherlands, France and Belgium have in common? In 2017, they were the four biggest exporters in the EU.

 The aim of the project was to make all the information necessary for entrepreneurs to start exporting in foreign markets available at a single point of contact.
 The initial idea was to publish it in print, in the form of brochures or booklets.
 However, once we collected all the information and realized what type and scope of information we were dealing with, we decided to go with a web page.
 Neuralab was able to create an interface that’s both efficient and appealing.

 Our website contains a very particular type of information useful to exporters and those wanting to start exporting.
-There are hardly any portals which present those two types of information out there, but the websites of the export agencies of Ireland and New Zealand were the most similar to what we thought our website should look like.
+There are hardly any portals that present those two types of information out there, but the websites of the export agencies of Ireland and New Zealand were the most similar to what we thought our website should look like.
 So I guess you could say we looked up to them.

 In what way has the new web changed your daily operations?